-Oil flow and quality is proven through a combination of a number of sensors, most notably a pressure transducer.
+Oil flow and quality is proven through a combination of a number of sensors, most notably a pressure transducer and the optical oil level sensor.

 If for any reason oil flow is obstructed because of a plugged oil filter, closed service valve, faulty master solenoid, or other source, the oil pressure transducer will read an excessively high pressure drop in the oil system (relative to the total system pressure) and shut down the chiller.